 Tribal art is usually recognised by its depiction of themes revolving around nature, folklore, and everyday life while also illustrating mythical elements.
 The tribal communities have a deep-rooted connection with their place of origin.
 They cherish their lineage in the form of art they create.
 Hence, most of the paintings are nature-oriented.
 For Indian tribes, their culture holds significant value to them.
 Thus, they have a resonant relationship with their artworks.
 These paintings are deeply rooted within the people of the tribal communities, they are much more than a tool for self-exploration.

 The word ‘Tribal’ represents a social group, comprising a series of groups, families, and clans.
 Wherein their way of life still shows a deep-rooted heritage and connection to their ancient past.
 Tribal art refers specifically to the artefacts and objects created by the tribal community.
 In some states, some native tribes are referred to as the Adivasis, signifying that they have resided in these areas since the beginning or from the earliest of times.

->

-> In India, there are millions of tribal people living and existing in the states of Madhya Pradesh, eastern Bihar, Chhattisgarh, Jharkhand, Orissa, Assam, and in North-eastern states such as Nagaland, Meghalaya, Manipur, Tripura, and Arunachal Pradesh.
-There are some diminutive groups of tribal people who reside in Rajasthan, Gujarat, Maharashtra, Tamil Nadu, Kerala, Mysore, Andhra Pradesh, West Bengal, and Himachal Pradesh.
+In India, there are millions of tribal people living and existing in the states of Madhya Pradesh, eastern Bihar, Chhattisgarh, Jharkhand, Orissa, Assam, and in North-eastern states such as Nagaland, Meghalaya, Manipur, Tripura, and Arunachal Pradesh.
+Some diminutive groups of tribal people reside in Rajasthan, Gujarat, Maharashtra, Tamil Nadu, Kerala, Mysore, Andhra Pradesh, West Bengal, and Himachal Pradesh.

->

-> What Makes Tribal Art Unique?
+What Makes Tribal Art Unique?